Find answers to frequently asked questions about renewing or canceling Outlook.com Premium subscriptions.

 No, you won’t lose access to your existing email if you cancel your Outlook.com Premium subscription.
 However, you won’t be able to send or receive email using your personalized email address.
 You can continue to send and receive email using email addresses ending in @hotmail.com, @live.com, @msn.com, or @outlook.com.

-You can’t cancel your subscription if your personalized email address is set as your primary alias or default “From” address.
-Go to Manage how you sign in to Microsoft and make an alternate email address your primary alias or default “From” address before canceling your subscription.
+You can’t renew or cancel your subscription if your personalized email address is set as your primary alias or default “From” address.
+Go to Manage how you sign in to Microsoft and make an alternate email address your primary alias or default “From” address before renewing or canceling your subscription.